RandomCatUser/Ollama-Basic-UI/README.md

-# Ollama Basic Lite 🦙
+# Ollama Basic UI 🦙

 Ollama Web UI Lite is a streamlined version of [Ollama Web UI](https://github.com/ollama-webui/ollama-webui), designed to offer a simplified user interface with minimal features and reduced complexity.
 The primary focus of this project is on achieving cleaner code through a full TypeScript migration, adopting a more modular architecture, ensuring comprehensive test coverage, and implementing a robust CI/CD pipeline.